CadeMichael/termbro.nvim/README.md

 # Lang / Framework Functions

 - **Node & Npm**
   - interactively run `npm` commands from project root
   - lsp server required (for finding root dir)
 - **Ruby & Ruby on Rails**
   - run the server
   - open a console
   - basic function for sending any command you might want
+    - uses project specific (`bin/rails`) for commands
   - testing a file
+    - shows little 'x's where the tests are failing
     - current buffer must be the file to be tested
 - **Django**
   - interactively run `manage.py` commands

 # Suggested keybindings

 ## General keybindings
 - use these for all filetypes
+- just some examples of how to integrate functions, not all represented

 ```lua
 -- JS load